rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If an app provided method has no provider method then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.

 ## 4. Selecting the best provider app

+**TODO**: This entire section should be moved into a per-device config for the capability, and not specified in the OpenRPC.

 A provider method's `capabilites` tag **MAY** have the `x-lifecycle` property which denotes which lifecycle states the providing app is allowed to be in during an app provided transaction.

 If the `x-lifecycle` property is not present then it **MUST** be assumed to be `["foreground", "background", "inactive"]` for the remainder of this section.